(BA DPhil (Oxon))

 James Tilley, Anthony Heath and Sonia Exley (2004) Dimensions of British identity, in Alison Park et al (eds), British Social Attitudes: The 21st Report.
 London: Sage.

 I occasionally do some media things.
-Most notably, I have recently made a couple of radio documentaries for the Analysis strand of BBC Radio 4.
+Most notably, I have written and presented a few radio documentaries for BBC Radio 4.

 I have also appeared as an ‘expert’ on a few Radio 4 programmes: